shadow/tgen/doc/Tools-Setup.md

 # TGenTools

 TGenTools is a toolkit to parse and plot `tgen` log files.
-TGenTools is not required to run `tgen`, but may be helpful to understand its output.
+TGenTools is not required to run `tgen`, but will be helpful to understand its output.

 ## Install system dependencies